rewalo/BeanModManager/README.md

 - **CrowdedMod** - Unlocks the possibility for more than 15 players to join in an Among Us lobby
 - **Unlock dleks ehT** - Mod for Among Us that allows you to play on "dleks ehT" (mirrored Skeld)
 - **ChaosTokens** - Addon for ToUM that adds chaos!
 The mod adds Town Of Salem 2 inspired Chaos Tokens to Town of Us Mira
+- **Extreme Roles** - AmongUs Mod that adds +100 roles, +1300 options, and cosmetics
+- **Better Polus** - An Among Us mod that tweaks Polus, allowing a more balanced experience

 ### Host Mods
 - **Project Lotus: Continued** - Unique, beautiful, and customizable host mod.
 Adds cosmetics, commands and hotkeys, and various options